contiv/modelgen/README.md

  - *Python client*: python REST client for the objects.

 ### Adding new object
-To add a new object simply create new json file in `contivModel` directory with all necessary attributes(See below for json schema guide) and run following command:
+To add a new object simply create new json file in `contiv/contivModel` repository with all necessary attributes(See below for json schema guide) and run following command:
 ```
-objmodel$ make build
+contivModel$ make build
 ```
 This will recompile the schema and generate backend and client libraries.
 To use the newly generated backend or client library, simply include it in your project

 ```
 import(
-    "github.com/contiv/objmodel/contivModel"
+    "github.com/contiv/contivModel"
     )
 ```